xuefanzhang/ios/README.md

 ![Video Walkthrough](demo.gif)

-LICECAP did not work for me so I captured .mov with QuickTime and converted to gif...
-Here is a screenshot image to show what the app looks like:
+LICECAP did not work for me (http://forum.cockos.com/showthread.php?t=133640) so I captured a .mov with QuickTime and converted to gif...
+Here is a screenshot image to show what the app really looks like:

 ![Image](image.png)